By Becky Dietrich, Houzz

 If you own your home, replacing the lights installed by the builder may be the first thing you want to do.
 Fabulous fixtures do not have to be costly, and what a difference they make!

 While we’re on the subject of lighting: Older homes and apartments have notoriously poor lighting, and almost all have an inadequate number of outlets.
-Well-balanced lighting is critical to the comfort and function of a room, so please feel perfectly free to add lamps.
+Well-balanced lighting is critical to the comfort and function of a room, so add lamps.
 If there isn’t room for a lamp table, mount a fixture on the wall, as you see in this picture.
 (Just hide the cord with a cord cover the same color as the wall.)
 A word of caution: Our bungalow complex had a fire because a tenant overloaded an outlet strip, so use good common sense.

 This lovely antique French chandelier has graced our dining rooms in different homes for half of our marriage.
 So when we hung it in the eating area of our tiny bungalow, we felt immediately at home.
 But we made sure to safely store the landlord’s light, which we’ll rehang if we ever move.